 Just because students can't physically visit campuses at this point doesn't mean they can't learn about what college might be the best fit.
-Take advantage of virtual campus tours (many can be found through Common App's Explore Colleges profiles) and scan colleges' websites and social media feeds to learn more about what each school has to offer.
+Take advantage of virtual campus tours (many can be found through Common App's Explore Colleges profiles) and scan colleges' websites and social media feeds to learn more about each school's offerings.